Are you passionate about an issue somewhere in the world where you want to make a difference, but you don't have the money to make it happen?

 - An explanation of how the impact will be measured.
 What would a successful or unsuccessful outcome look like?

-- A brief description of the challenges and risks (emphasizing personal challenges) that you expect to encounter in developing and implementing the project and how you will minimise any risks and overcome the challenges in delivering this project.
+- A brief description of the challenges and risks (emphasising personal challenges) that you expect to encounter in developing and implementing the project and how you will minimise any risks and overcome the challenges in delivering this project.

 - A brief statement of the role played by any third party supporters/volunteers (if applicable).
 This could include college staff, alumni, parents, NGOs, friends, etc.